udacity/Planning-for-High-Availability-and-Incident-Response/project/README.md

     2. Run the `Initialize the Database` and `Register a User` tasks in Postman by clicking the "Send" button on top.
 In the register tasks, you will output a token.
 Use this token to create a token variable.

-    4. Run `Create Event` for 100 iterations AND a 15 second delay between each iteration by clicking the top level `SRE Project` folder in the left-hand side and select just `Create Event` and click the Run icon in the toolbar.
+    4. Run `Create Event` for 100 iterations by clicking the top level `SRE Project` folder in the left-hand side and select just `Create Event` and click the Run icon in the toolbar.

-    5. Run `Get all events` for 100 iterations AND a 15 second delay between each iteration by clicking the top level `SRE Project` folder in the left-hand side and select just `Get All Events` and click the Run icon in the toolbar.
+    5. Run `Get all events` for 100 iterations by clicking the top level `SRE Project` folder in the left-hand side and select just `Get All Events` and click the Run icon in the toolbar.

     <!-- 2.
 Run the Postman runners to generate some traffic.
 Use 100 iterations -->